tjstebbing/peanutbutter/README.md

 note: If you wanted to access database connections and other services, you might create your capabilities and configure pb inside a closure with access to those things.

+API
+===

+## pb object: returned from require("peanutbutter")() factory.

+### pb.middleware

+A connect middleware that serves the API.

+### pb.timeout

+An integer, time in minutes to remove the avatar if no activity.

+### pb.authenticate

+A function which takes some authData and a callback(err, avatar).
+This function should authenticate the user using the authData provided by the client, and return an avatar object created using pb.avatar.

+### pb.avatar(id, { /* extra avatar attributes */ });

+pb.avatar creates a new avatar object, takes a unique id and optional key/values to keep with the avatar.
+It is important to note that anything on the avatar will be kept in memory until the avatar expires.

+## avatar object: returned from pb.avatar(id) factory.

+### avatar.bless({ foo : fooAPI, ... });

+Bless grants the client for this avatar access to a set of capabilities

+### avatar.revoke(["foo"]);

+Revoke removes access to one or more sets of capabilities.

+### avatar.expire();

+Remove the avatar, user will need to re-authenticate.